SecureAIAutonomyLab/baseline-camera-app/README.md

 - See https://flutter.dev/docs/deployment/ios for in depth documentation about submitting to the appstore
 - Open project in xcode
 - Check modify the version number/build number for the release in Runner->Targets->General
-- In Signining and Capabilities, make sure Dr. Rad's development account is selected If not, follow the instructions above to sign into his account
+- In Signining and Capabilities, make sure the AILA lab development account is selected If not, follow the instructions above to sign into the account
 - Go to Product->Archive, this will build the file for app store connect
 - When the archive is finished, click on distrubute app.
 This will upload the archive to app store connect If this fails because you don't have the signing certificate, copy it from this machine.
 The certificate